 - How many times has your boyfriend watched the new Star Wars movie?

-Examples of open present perfect continuous questions
+Examples with the present perfect continuous tense.

 The present perfect continuous tense emphasizes that something started in the past and is still actively happening or continuing.
 You can think of it as a combination of the present perfect and the present continuous (progressive) tenses.